- What Central & South American domain extensions does Dynadot support?

 We support country code top-level domains (ccTLDs) for Africa, but do not have any regional or city TLDs for the region yet. ccTLDs: .CO - Colombia's domain. .BZ - Belize's domain.
 Regional: .LAT - The domain for Latin America.
 In addition to these geographically focused TLDs, we also offer several Spanish TLDs.
 If you want to see more ccTLDs that we support, simply click on the title.
 You can also check out our full list of TLDs that we support.

-- What African domain extensions does Dynadot support?
+- What country code domain extensions (ccTLDs) does Dynadot support?

 - How do I generate a new auth code for my domain?